-The lease income derived by the Group's entities from the respective bareboat charter and time charter agreements qualifies for tax exemption under the Maritime Sector Incentive ("MSI") scheme (previously known as the Maritime Finance Incentive scheme), with effect from 19 March 2007.
-This tax exemption on the qualifying income will be granted for the remaining useful life of any vessel that is acquired by the Trust during the initial period of 10 years from the effective date subject to further extension.
+The lease income derived by the Group's entities from the respective bareboat charters qualifies for tax exemption under the Maritime Sector Incentive ("MSI") scheme and further extension for a period of five years from 8 February 2017 was granted to 12 vessels.
 The distributions made out of the tax exempt income less allowable expenses will also be exempt from Singapore income tax in the hands of the unitholders.
-The freight income and pool income derived by the Group is also exempted from tax under Section 13A of the Singapore Income Tax Act ("SITA"), Chapter 134.
+The freight income and pool income derived by the Group's Singapore entities is also exempted from tax under Section 13A of the Singapore Income Tax Act ("SITA"), Chapter 134.